Syazwani-s246/internship-assessment-MBB/README.md

-# Internship Assessment - MBB
+# Internship Assessment

-This is my submission for the internship application at Maybank.
+This is my submission for the internship application.
 The aim of this project is to develop a RESTful API using Spring Boot.

 ## Technologies Used
 - Spring Boot